This is a question that many good aquarists contemplate when planning a vacation or time away from home.

 It is important to make necessary preparations if you want your fish to be alive by the time you get back from being away.

 The easiest way to make sure your fish won’t go hungry while you’re gone for an extended period of time is by using an automatic feeder.
 These can be picked up for around $20.
-Here’s a highly rated option for $19.99 on Amazon:
+Here’s a highly rated option for around $20 on Chewy:

 Let’s look at a few things to consider when trying to determine how long you can leave your fish without a food supply.